lilianaperezdiaz/nfl_project/README.md

 - Using Postgres, use the following link to create the necessary tables:
   - [NFL Popularity Database Table Creation](https://docs.google.com/document/d/1g2ed05IAzh5KvbEArst795_Px0Q05N0TeyTJOIQQhhM/editusp=sharing)
+- Then using the cleaned data in the cleaned_data folder, upload each csv to its relevant table
+- Once complete, you are free to query!

 ## Features